Movement 4ReorientationDay 289

 We love him, because he first loved us.

-It is easy to love in words.
-The warm assurance, the fond feeling, the I would do anything for you — all of it can flow freely and never once cost you an action.
-John, who understood love as deeply as anyone who ever lived, will not let it stay verbal.
-Love in deed and truth, he says, not word only.
+It is easy to love in words, the warm assurance, the fond feeling, the I would do anything for you that flows freely and never once costs you an action.
+John, who understood love as deeply as anyone who ever lived, will not let yours stay verbal: love in deed and in truth, he says, not word only.
+So let his searching question land.
 So here is the searching question he hands you: is anyone actually helped by your love, or only told about it?
 Love that never moves from the mouth to the feet is not yet love; it is the rumor of love.
-And then John does something crucial — he keeps you from hearing this as one more exhausting demand.
-We love, he says, because He first loved us.
-The strength to love concretely comes not from grinding effort but from grace already received, the love that found you in deed and truth at the cross.
-You give that way because you were given to that way.
-So let the love poured into you become love someone can feel in their hands, not merely hear in your words.
-Reorientation turns feeling into feet.
+And then he keeps the demand from crushing you.

 ← Day 288Day 290